 What do you think of when someone mentions North Korea to you?
 What would you think of if someone says they’re going to be traveling to North Korea?
 Are those thoughts different?
 Would you be excited to go?
 Would you want to?
 Well, we definitely are and so we’re definitely going!

 It’s a dream come true!

 As far back as we can remember – back long, long ago to a time when we’d just begun traveling – North Korea was on the top of our bucket list.
 Well, it’s been pretty much a three-way tie between Antarctica, Tibet and North Korea.
 Tibet has been accomplished; there are plans afoot for Antarctica at the end of this year, so that leaves NK.
 Time waits for no one, and we’re not getting any younger, so this is exactly what we’re going to do!
 Wheels touch down in this mysterious, secretive country on the 26th January 2017!
 And we are beyond excited!

 Wait a moment – isn’t that a bit dangerous?

 “Excited to go to North Korea?!
 Surely this is a place that westerners should not go!
 Isn’t it dangerous?”
 No!
-We strongly believe that this is a safe country for travellers, and just like anywhere else in the world – it has laws.
+We strongly believe that this is a safe country for travelers, and just like anywhere else in the world – it has laws.
 If you abide by these laws, then you’ll seldom be in trouble.
 And as we’ve experienced in our own personal travel and in the wanderings of friends, media bias and propaganda can be a powerful thing.

 Somewhere you perceive to be dangerous because of what is dished out in newspapers and on TV, is actually a very friendly and hospitable country.
 North Korea is going to be no different and we can’t wait.